Drewisatlas/module-two-museum-review-app/README.md

 #reviews sorted by month
 #keyword locator for reviews
 #returns an email address of anyone with a rating lower than 3
-a users reviews by museum type percentages a users average rating
+#a users reviews by museum type percentages
+#a users average rating

 #Show page for analytics for individual museums
 #it should look like the museum analytics page
-count methods (just in case)
+#count methods (just in case)

+#write tests

+#done Have museum type class
+#done Have a user type class
+#done Each user needs a password

+#Permission to view analytics for admins, users cannot view

 establish a home page
 App needs a name

-write tests
+what happens if you put in the wrong password user home page accessible in the layout make searches not case sensitive or punctuation sensitive add some extra validations css

 Stretch
-#done Have museum type class
-#done Have a user type class
-#done Each user needs a password

-Permission to view analytics for admins, users cannot view

 # Project Task Guidelines